Caroline-Barbosa-Vilar/coffe-shop/README.md

 ## What I learned

-- Create a mosaic section;
+- How to create a favicon using an image;
-- How to use font-awesome to put the the social media links instead of using images;
+- ;
-- Creating a responsive layout.
+- .